That We Might Live

 The Deadly Counterfeits

-Christianity is not a religion, if by religion we mean a set of techniques or ritual requirements by which men hope to reach God, appease him, or win his favor.
+Christianity is not a religion, if by religion we mean a set of techniques or ritual requirements by we hope to reach God, appease him, or win his favor.
 Such religions—and they are legion—breed only fear, toil, and frustration.
-They are the very antithesis of the free gift of life that God invites us to receive, in all simplicity and gratitude, by receiving Christ as our Savior and Friend.
-Once and for all, and always ever after.
+They are the very antithesis of the free gift of life that God invites us to receive, in all simplicity and gratitude, by receiving Christ as our Savior and Friend, once and for all, and continually ever after.

 Nor is Christianity essentially a philosophy.
 True, the Bible provides ample material from which to construct, not simply a worldview, but the one true worldview: the holy grail of all true philosophy.
 But to what end does God give so great a wisdom?
 That we might have life, and that we might have it more abundantly.